 For many, Apulia is synonymous with olive trees and stone mills.
-Olive oil is considered the gold of the region, the result of great work and dedication of those who, with love and respect, cultivate and care for the olive trees.
-For the locals, every drop of olive oil is precious and envelops a unique and fresh flavor.
+Olive oil is considered to be the gold of the region, the result of great work and dedication by those who, with love and respect, cultivate and care for the olive trees.
+For the locals, every drop of olive oil is precious and embodies a unique and fresh flavor.

 In the province of Foggia, the Dauno DOP extra virgin olive oil is the most appreciated.
 This olive oil, made from local olive varieties such as Garganica or Rotondella, has a distinctive sweet and harmonious taste and it pairs perfectly with fish and seafood appetizers.

 The sun of the South also favors the cultivation of citrus fruits, and in Apulia, it is easy to come across citrus tree orchards that, especially during autumn and winter, impress with their sweet perfumes and vibrant colors.